Central Midwest HERC

 The Central Midwest HERC connects talented professionals with the region’s best colleges, universities, hospitals, government/non-profit organizations, and members of private industry, listing hundreds of jobs from our member institutions.

 Our member institutions are committed to diversity hiring and dual-career couples, and our jobs cover the broadest spectrum of business functions, academic disciplines, and career stages.
 Our job search resources are free and open to the public.
-If your institution is interested in membership details, please contact us.
+If your institution is interested in membership details, please contact us and/or visit our Prospective Members webpage.

 Our website offers: